We like to convert Global to Universal Security Group with PowerShell. Why with PowerShell? It's…

 How do you know if TLS 1.2 is enabled on Windows Server?

-Go to the website Qualys SSL Labs and fill in the domain that you want to check.
+Go to the website Qualys SSL Labs and fill in the domain you want to check.
 For example, the external URL of your Windows Server.
 In our example, the Exchange Server domain is added.
 Wait a couple of minutes for the report.

 How to enable TLS 1.2 on Windows Server?